Finish Line (comics): Main synopsis

-Eobard tells Barry that he will go to the 25th century and try to find new ways to torture his family, stating that he and Barry will always be trapped in the loop.
-Eobard offers a solution: always run after him in the Speed Force, or kill him to break the loop.
 Eobard tries to goad Barry into killing him again, but Barry tries something different and he forgives Eobard, which shocks him.
 Barry explains they're always in this loop because Eobard is stuck in the past, and Barry's hatred keeps him tethered.
 Eobard is angered and runs at Barry, but passes through Barry.
 Barry says he is sorry that he rejected Eobard when they first met, but he can't let Eobard define his life.
 Barry explains he pulled in energy similar to Flashpoint and vibrated to let some of his speed go in Eobard Thawne.
 Thawne realizes that the only reason why he can exist in the past and still come back was that he was a paradox but Barry reset him, which causes him to disappear.
 Barry says goodbye to Eobard Thawne and runs off with Eobard disintegrating.
 This erases Eobard's experience of his life as the Reverse-Flash, leaving him as a tour guide in the Flash Museum of his home era and unaware of his villainous past.
 Barry goes to the 25th century to make sure before running off to the present.
-Barry goes to the time stream and returns the Wonder Twins, Renegades, the Rogues, and Gorilla Grodd to their place (while also erasing August's heart's tombstone) before talking to the Justice League and cleaning up Central City.
+Barry goes to the time stream and returns the Tornado Twins, Renegades, the Rogues, and Gorilla Grodd to their place (while also erasing August Heart's tombstone) before talking to the Justice League and cleaning up Central City.
 Barry reveals the night Wally West returned, a woman named Heather Macy was killed and before he could investigate the Legion of Zoom attacked and the evidence was stolen, and Barry wonders why.
 Barry is looking at his childhood home when a woman walks up to him and starts chatting with him.
 Before leaving, she reveals her name is Heather Macy, but her husband's last name is Thawne (implying that she is the ancestor of Eobard Thawne) much to Barry's surprise.
 While everyone is having a party at Barry's house, Barry tells Iris that he heard Wally West's voice, and realizes he's alive.
 Iris tells Barry from Linda Park that Wally rescued their kids during his mission on rescuing the multiverse.
 Barry promises Iris that he will find him before getting a call from the Justice League and running off to protect the city while saying that he will always be The Flash.